bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-03-existing-policy-quoting.md

 ---

 ### Project Description
-Existing Policy Quoting, which was internally called "In-force Quoting", is a quoting web application used internally by salesreps in Healthplan Services' call center.

-They use it to calculate new premiums for changes against existing policies, such as:
+Policy Change Quoting, known internally as "In-force Quoting", is a web application used internally by sales representatives in Healthplan Services' call center to calculate new premiums for changes against members' existing policies, such as:

-- adding new dependents
+- Add new dependents
-- moving to new addresses
+- Move to new addresses
-- adding or changing coverages
+- Add or change coverages

 ### Contributions

-I started off spearheading this project alone, working with the business unit and policy rating teams to gather requirements and brainstorm how to overcome issues in the existing in-force quoting applications used by Cigna and Coventry at the time.
+I worked on a team of three developers that worked directly with the business unit and policy rating teams to gather requirements and brainstorm how to overcome issues in the existing policy quoting applications used by Cigna and Coventry at the time.

-I lead most of the design efforts as well, towards the end of which, two other developers joined the project.

-The design phase concluded with a 20-page high level design document which outlined:
+The design phase concluded with a 20-page high level design document outlining:

 - Problems with existing in-force quoting applications
 - Business solutions to those problems